 LUBRAJEL BA is a new LUBRAJEL formulation that was specifically developed for ASI and is intended for oral care uses.
 ASI actively promoted this product during 2013, and the Company received its first orders for this product from ASI in February 2014.
+Sales of this product are not yet a significant contributor to the Company's revenue, and it is too early to project whether or not it will become a significant product for the Company.

 LUBRAJEL TF is a medical lubricant specifically developed for a global medical products company.
-Initial sales of this product began at the end of 2012, and the Company hopes that these sales will gradually increase over the coming years.
+Initial sales of this product began at the end of 2012.
+Although the Company is still hopeful that sales of this product will increase, sales of this product to date have been very low.
+The Company has not been made privy to the customer's marketing plans for this product, so it is impossible to predict future sales to this customer at the present time.

-Sales of all of the medical grades of LUBRAJEL increased by 3.5% in 2013 compared with 2012, and accounted for approximately 19% of the Company's sales in 2013 compared with approximately 21% in 2012.
-The Company believes that this was the result of fluctuations in the purchasing patterns of its customers.
+Sales of all of the medical grades of LUBRAJEL decreased by 16.2% in 2014 compared with 2013.
+Sales of these products accounted for 18.2% of the Company's sales in 2014 compared with approximately 19.0% in 2013, due to lower total Company sales in 2014.
+Approximately 83% of the decrease in sales in 2014 was the result of the loss of sales of Lubrajel LC in 2014 (as discussed above), with the remainder of the decrease caused by fluctuations in the purchasing patterns of its customers.